 - Minimize interruptions

 A rate of 100-120 compressions per minute is advised.
 If you go at a rapid rate, heart chambers will not have time to refill with blood, rendering your CPR ineffective.
-If you go too slow, you might not be pumping blood adequately and organs will not be perfused well.
+If you go too slow, you might not be pumping blood adequately and organs (brain) will not be receiving enough blood.
 You can search for METRONOME online and use it as a guide to maintain a good rate during resuscitation.
 It gives a beep sound at a set rate (we advice setting a rate of 100 or 110).
 Please try that now, to get used to it.
 Click here to try.

 Adequate depth is needed to effectively pump the blood out of heart to mimic heart function.
 For an averagely built victim, a depth of at least 2 inches or 5cms is indicated.
 But this doesn’t work for an obese person.
 So look to go for a depth of 1/3rd of the chest antero-posterior diameter, which works for all individuals.
-If a question gives options with inches, cms, and depth fraction (1/3rd), it’s wiser to choose depth fraction.
+While taking an exam, if a question gives options with inches, cms, and depth fraction (1/3rd), it’s wiser to choose depth fraction.
 If you compress too deep, there’s a chance that you might injure the internal organs.

 Allow chest recoil

 Chest recoil is allowing the chest to come back to it’s natural place after giving a compression.
-With each compression, the pressure inside the chest will increase and that will stop the blood from entering in to the chest (heart refill is inhibited) from jugular veins and venacava.
-So it is important that you allow adequate chest recoil to allow the heart to refill with blood which will be pumped out with next compression.
+When you compress the chest, the pressure inside the chest will increase and that will stop the blood from coming back in to the chest (heart refill is inhibited).
+So, it is important that you allow adequate chest recoil to allow the heart to refill with blood which will be pumped out with next compression.

 A continuous compressions will lead to a sustained pressures in the blood vessels to help perfuse the brain adequately.
 Once the compressions are stopped, the pressures drop drastically.
 To regain the same pressures, you’ll have to provide a few more compressions.
 To maintain the perfusion reliably, we must ensure that interruptions are minimal.
 When providing breaths or intubation or any other procedure during CPR, take no more than 10 seconds.